FCI Levadia Tallinn: Recent history (2023–present)

 In November 2022, Levadia announced the appointment of former Spanish international Curro Torres as manager.
 The club finished the 2023 season as runners-up, before winning the double in 2024 by defeating Paide Linnameeskond 4–2 in the 2023–24 Estonian Cup final and lifting their 11th Premium Liiga title at the end of the 2024 season.
 Levadia began the 2025 season by winning their 9th Estonian Supercup against Nõmme Kalju, but lost the 2024–25 Estonian Cup final to the same opponent on penalties three months later.
+The club had strengthened their team with the ambition of reaching the league phase in Europe, but after a disappointing loss in the Conference League third qualifying round, Levadia ultimately finished the 2025 league season as runners-up, and replaced Torres with Vjatšeslav Zahovaiko.

 Kit

 Colours

 The colours of Levadia are green and white, with primary colour green symbolising that "Levadia" roughly translates to meadow in both Ukrainian (Левада) and Greek (λιβάδιον).